cern-eos/eos/doc/quickstart/ns_quarkdb.rst

 To integrate the MGM service with the **QuarkDB** cluster we need to make several modifications to the default configuration file ``/etc/xrd.cf.mgm``.

-  * Update the **mgm.nslib** directive to load the namespace in QuarkDB implementation:
+  * Update the **mgmofs.nslib** directive to load the namespace in QuarkDB implementation:

     .. code-block:: bash

-       mgm.nslib /usr/lib64/libEosNsQuarkdb.so
+       mgmofs.nslib /usr/lib64/libEosNsQuarkdb.so

   * List the endpoints of the QuarkDB cluster which are used by the MGM daemon to connect to the back-end service: